aviramha/ormsgpack/README.md

 ##### `OPT_PASSTHROUGH_DATACLASS`

-Enable passthrough of `dataclasses.dataclass` instances to `default`.
+Enable passthrough of dataclasses to `default`.

 ```python